ulyssesdotcodes/nodysseus/README.md

 A graph is executed by pulling in data to the output node.
 The edges determine the name of the data coming into each node.

+If a node has `nodes` and `edges` property, these are expanded before execution.

+If a node has a `type`, then the node with the `id` matching `type` is merged into the node.

 ## Shortcuts

 ### navigation